rahim-xelpmoc/R3GAN/README.md

 ## Requirements

 Our code requires the same packages as the official StyleGAN3 repo.
-However, we have updated the code so it is compatible with the latest version of required packages (including PyTorch, etc).
+However, we have updated the code so it is compatible with the latest version of the required packages (including PyTorch, etc).

 ## Getting started
 To reproduce the main results from our paper, run the following commands: